atharvag23/atharvag23/README.md

 ## Hi there 👋

-I'm Atharva Gharote, a computer science engineering graduate with Bachelor's degree.
-I love coding and have experience in building projects backend system using frameworks and Java language.
+I'm Atharva Gharote, an experienced software developer.
+I love coding and have experience in building projects backend system using Java language and frameworks.

 ### 🚀 Technologies